bendtherules/bendtherules.github.com/posts/variable-resolution-within-functions.md

 ## `this` lookup

 Earlier, we looked at how normal variables get resolved in a function.
 But whenever you write `this.someThing`, the value of `this` does NOT get resolved in the same way.
-It is called a `ThisExpression`
+It is called as a `ThisExpression`

 ### Types of environments

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM3OTYxMDI4NCwtMTkyNzk4Njc5MywxNT
+eyJoaXN0b3J5IjpbMTkxMjQ2MTQ5NCwtMzc5NjEwMjg0LC0xOT
-gwOTU3MjQ2LDc3MDg0OTE5NiwtOTIyODczNzA4LC0yMDk3MzQy
+I3OTg2NzkzLDE1ODA5NTcyNDYsNzcwODQ5MTk2LC05MjI4NzM3
-MzM2LDQxMjU2NzU1NiwtMzgwMzUyOTUzLDE5ODI4MzM2NywtOD
+MDgsLTIwOTczNDIzMzYsNDEyNTY3NTU2LC0zODAzNTI5NTMsMT
-g2MjgyODU1LDE3OTI5NzI0NTQsMTQzMzE3MDg5NCwtOTg2NTAz
+k4MjgzMzY3LC04ODYyODI4NTUsMTc5Mjk3MjQ1NCwxNDMzMTcw
-NzY5LC01NTc1NTM0MjAsMTQ3OTg3MjE1Nyw4MDA3ODMyOTEsMT
+ODk0LC05ODY1MDM3NjksLTU1NzU1MzQyMCwxNDc5ODcyMTU3LD
-c1MTY0NjM1NiwtMTc4NjQ4NzQyMCw1Nzk4NDEzNTIsLTE5NzUw
+gwMDc4MzI5MSwxNzUxNjQ2MzU2LC0xNzg2NDg3NDIwLDU3OTg0
-NzI2OTZdfQ==
+MTM1Ml19
 -->